Braggiouy/movies-svelte/README.md

 # svelte app

 ## 🎥 Just a practice and simple movie-finder website, using Svelte, CSS Vanilla, and OMDB API. 🎬

+## With a simple example of a counter 😆

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.